TencentARC/ArcNerf/docs/tests.md

 # Usage
-For any test, if it's `unittest` class, you can run `python -m unittest tests/xxx/test_file.py` or
+For any test, if it's `unittest` class, you can run `python -m unittest tests.xxx.test_file.py` or
-`python -m unittest discover tests/xxx/test_dir`, to auto run all unittest for checking.
+`python -m unittest discover tests.xxx.test_dir`, to auto run all unittest for checking.
+Test a single func, use `python -m unittest tests.xxx.test_file.TestDict.tests_method`.

 For some tests that are not `unittest`, they are python by `python test_file.py`.
 They generally provide visual results.